Update Your Blog with GitHub Copilot CLI

 The actual implementation

-Once you've got your prompt dialed in, you need to run it against your files.
+Once you've got your prompt figured out, you need to run it against your files.
 GitHub Copilot CLI can do this, but the @file syntax gets tedious when you're batch processing dozens of posts.

 I use aitools because it handles the context management automatically.
 It starts fresh with every piped file, so quality stays super high.
 Previous files don't pollute the current file's context.